runicscribe/worldbuilding-docs/dae-machina/culture/organizations/former_nations.md

 ## Aelmos Empire

-Collapsed during the Lich wars, and later destroyed by the ongoing conflict.
+Centered in what is now the great Eos desert.
+It collapsed during the Lich wars, and later destroyed by the ongoing conflict.

+The desert now hosts numerous ruins - mostly tombs or mausoloeams.
+Obelisks and large statues are common.
+Step pyramids are rare but present.
+Tombs usually have undead guardians (zombies + a sleep/wake spell.
+Many tombs in the southwest feature ornate animal death masks.
+Some tombs house liches.

 ## Kingdom of Al-Enjat